 5. Best Budget Miter Saw

 It has a cheap laser sight which will make work quite a bit easier, although it’s not as exact as some of the more expensive models out there.
-This sight takes separate batteries from the main power source of the saw so pick up some AAA batteries if you go for this one.
+This sight takes separate batteries from the main power source of the saw and the AAA batteries weren’t included, much to our dismay.

 - Powerful saw chops cleanly